History Books Written by Dale C. Maley

 Fairbury History Stories Volume One

-his is a collection of 73 well-researched Fairbury history stories including at least one photograph per story.
-It covers a very wide range of Fairbury history topics.
+This is a collection of 73 well-researched Fairbury history stories including at least one photograph per story.
+All of these stories were published in the Fairbury Blade newspaper.
+The book covers a very wide range of Fairbury history topics.

 Fairbury, Illinois from Prehistoric to Modern Times